-CONGREGATIONAL DEVELOPMENT includes Fellowship and Recreation and Wellness
+CONGREGATIONAL DEVELOPMENT includes Fellowship, Recreation and Wellness, and Reinvigorating Church

-Three Commissioners: Hallie Peyton, Taylor Taylor, Rudy Williams
+Commissioners: Bill Abernathy, Price Peacock, Hallie Peyton, Paula Sappington, Rudy Williams

 To collaborate with Staff, Clergy, and lay leaders on a comprehensive approach to the development, engagement, and growth of parish ministries; to invite, create, and incorporate new members; and to explore ways for the parish to spread the Gospel and engage the wider community.

 Fellowship.
 Fellowship opportunities in the way of ongoing and seasonal events that support a parish commitment to building community among its members, newcomers, and visitors, including receptions after all worship offerings of the parish.